Biomedical-Electronics/masb-pot-s-mh/REPORT_EN.md

-Finally, as it has been presented previously, the project is validated in the laboratory by performing several measurements with a sample of potassium ferricyanide, at two different concentrations, in a potassium chloride buffer; these concentrations are 5 mM and 1 mM.
-To do so, we have used a sensor like the one we see on the left, where we can observe the CE, WE and RE, from left to right.
-This sensor is connected to the EVB and the corresponding measurements are obtained.
+Finally, as it has been introduced previously, the project is validated in the laboratory by making several measurements with a sample of potassium ferricyanide…

 <p align="center">